rubyfu/RubyFu/module_0x6__reverse_engineering/README.md

 # Module 0x6 | Reverse Engineering KungFu

-## This Chapter is under development, if you can help, please don't hesitate to contact me.
+## This Chapter is under development, if you can help, please don't hesitate to contact me or pull a request on the [official github repository](https://github.com/KINGSABRI/RubyFu)

 ```
 gem install rbkb --source http://gemcutter.org